indexexchange/ht-wrapper-certification/README.md

     git clone https://github.com/indexexchange/ht-wrapper-certification.git

     # checkout the certification branch
-    cd partnerCertification
+    cd ht-wrapper-certification
-    git checkout partner-name-certification
+    git checkout partner-certification

+    # register and update the bidder adapter
+    git submodule init
+    git submodule update --remote
     ```

     ```sh
-    # checkout the development branch
+    # checkout the development branch for the partner adapter submodule
-    cd partnerAdapter
+    cd partner-adapter
     git checkout development
     ```

-3.  <b>Host the repo locally</b>
+2.  <b>Host the repo locally</b>
     * Once the repo is hosted locally, you should be able to see a simple test page with 4 googletag slots defined (3 desktop and 1 mobile).
     * By default, the Index Exchange adapter will be bidding $1.50 on all slots except the 728x90 leaderboard slot.
         * By default, you should see Index Exchange certification ads rendering on all slots except that 728x90 leaderboard slot, which should be rendering a default/house ad.
     * Once you have setup your module, you can test the auction by bidding higher or lower to see your ads winning.

-2. <b>Complete the partnerModule.js file in the partnerAdapter folder.</b>
+2. <b>Complete the `partnerModule.js` file in the partner-adapter folder.</b>
     * partnerModule.js is where all of your adapter code will live.
     * In order to complete the partner module correctly, please refer to the [Partner Module Overview](#overview) and the [Utility Libraries](#helpers) sections.
     * <b>Please refer to the [Partner Requirements and Guidelines](#requirements) when creating your module.
 Ensure requirements are met to streamline the review process.</b>
     * The module is automatically loaded by the test page, so once your code has been added, you will be able to test it right away.

 3. <b>Complete the partnerConfig.js</b>
     * This file is where your partner-specific configuration and slot mappings will be defined.
     * Please complete your module's configuration with appropriate xSlot data and mappings.
 For more information on xSlots, refer to the [Configuration](#configuration) section of this README.

+3. <b>Committing changes to GitHub</b>
+    * Please make sure that you're in the correct directory
+    ```sh
+    # commit all the changes in the ht-wrapper-certification directory
+    git commit -am "commit message"
+    git push origin partner-certification
+    ```
+    ```sh
+    # commit all the changes in the partner-adapter directory
+    git commit -am "commit message"
+    git push origin development
+    ```

 4. <b>Testing and Verification</b>
     * Once your partner module has been completed and your partner-specific configuration has been added to partnerConfig.js, you are ready to start testing.
     * Open the index.html test page and you should see the HeaderTagWrapper loaded as well as your partnerModule.
     * In order to confirm your module's functionality, please complete the required [test plan](#testing) outlined below in this readme.

 5. <b>Submitting for Review</b>
-    * Once the module has been verified, go to the [GitHub page](https://github.com/partnerAdapter) of the partner adapter.
+    * Once the module has been verified, go to the [GitHub page](https://github.com/indexexchange/partner-adapter) of the partner adapter.
     * Submit a pull request from the `development` branch to the `master` branch for the Index Exchange team to review.
 If everything is approved, your adapter will be officially certified!
     * You may push any changes to the partnerConfig.js directly to the certification branch.